MegaLoler/Crayon/README.md

 ## controls

+as of rn

+in qt and sdl version:
-C clears canvas
+- C clears canvas

-number keys 1 thru 0 change colors
+- number keys 1 thru 0 change colors

-in the qt version, keys to change size/reinit the crayon tip are (B)ig, (M)edium, and (L)ittle
+in the qt version:
+- change size/reinit the crayon tip with (B)ig, (M)edium, and (L)ittle

-S toggles between smear and drawing mode
+- set the mode with (D)raw, (S)mudge, and (E)rase